Dessert Articles & Tips |Cadbury Desserts Corner

 Written by Deepali Verma | Nov 10, 2023 9:30:00 AM

 Jalebi is one of those desserts that immediately brings smiles, more so when served warm and fresh.
 These vibrant orange curls are crispy, juicy in the center, and drenched in sugar syrup that spills joy into each morsel.
-From breakfast plates, street food stalls, at wedding banquets and on celebratory mornings, jalebi is indeed adored everywhere in India.
+From breakfast plates and street food stalls to wedding banquets, jalebi is adored everywhere in India.
+And the best part is, be it festivals like Diwali, Eid, Holi, or just a simple family reunion, jalebis smoothly blend with every Indian festive mood.

 Made out of a fermented batter of maida, a small amount of gram flour, and a pinch of soda, the batter is piped into hot oil in tidy spirals.
-When golden, the spirals are scooped up and dropped into a warm sugar syrup.
-The syrup permeates each curve, rendering it sticky, sweet, and simply divine.
+When golden, the spirals are removed from the hot oil and dipped into a warm sugar syrup.
+But before getting into the recipe, take a look at the history of the jalebi invention.

-Today we claim Jalebi to be a traditional Indian sweet, its origins lay beyond India, most probably in Persia.
-The Persian dessert 'zulbiya' is commonly accepted as being the predecessor to jalebi.
-While jalebi's elegant curls, zulbiya is loose and plunged into a honey and rose water syrup.
+Today, we claim Jalebi to be a traditional Indian sweet.
+But if you ask where Jalebi was invented, the answer is its true origin lies in Persia.
+The Persian dessert 'zolbiya' is commonly accepted as being the predecessor to jalebi.
+While jalebi is about intricate curls, ‘zolbiya’ is smaller, loose, and plunged into a honey and rose water syrup.

 Over the centuries, jalebi was served in temples and religious offerings.
 Soon enough, it made its way into weddings and festivals.
 From being a dish at Mughal banquets to the modest halwai shops of today, jalebi has been nothing but a marvel of journey — history, sweetness, culture, blended beautifully together.